-INITIAL PUBLIC OFFERING PRICE UNDERWRITING DISCOUNT(1) PROCEEDS TO SELLING SHAREHOLDERS(2)

-Per Share Total(3) \$29.50 \$0.89 \$28.61
+INITIAL PUBLIC OFFERING PRICE UNDERWRITING DISCOUNT(1) PROCEEDS TO SELLING SHAREHOLDERS(2) Per Share Total(3) • \$ \$ \$ \$

-\$598,850,000 \$18,067,000 \$580,783,000

-- (1) The Company and the Selling Shareholders have agreed to indemnify the Underwriters against certain liabilities, including liabilities under the Securities Act of 1933. - (2) Before deducting estimated expenses of \$265,000 payable by the Company and \$236,639 payable by the Selling Shareholders. - (3) Certain Selling Shareholders have granted the U.S. Underwriters an option for 30 days to purchase up to an additional 2,276,000 shares at the initial public offering price per share, less the underwriting discount, solely to cover over-allotments.
-Additionally, certain Selling Shareholders have granted the International Underwriters a similar option with respect to an additional 569,000 shares as part of the concurrent international offering.
-If such options are exercised in full, the total initial public offering price, underwriting discount and proceeds to Selling Shareholders will be \$682,777,500, \$20,599,050 and \$662,178,450, respectively.
-See "Underwriting".
+- (1) The Company and the Selling Shareholders have agreed to indemnify the Underwriters against certain liabilities, including liabilities under the Securities Act of 1933. - (2) Before deducting estimated expenses of \$ payable by the Company and payable by the Selling Shareholders. - (3) One of the Selling Shareholders has granted the U.S. Underwriters an option for 30 days to purchase up to an additional 2,436,000 shares at the initial public offering price per share, less the underwriting discount, solely to cover over-allotments.
+Additionally, one of the Selling Shareholders has granted the International Underwriters a similar option with respect to an additional 609,000 shares as part of the concurrent international offering.
+If such options are exercised in full, the total initial public offering price, underwriting discount and proceeds to Selling Shareholders will be , \$ "Underwriting". , respectively.
+See and \$

 The shares offered hereby are offered severally by the U.S. Underwriters, as specified herein, subject to receipt and acceptance by them and subject to their right to reject any order in whole or in part.
-It is expected that certificates for the shares will be ready for delivery in New York, New York, on or about November 19, 1996, against payment therefor in immediately available funds.
+It is expected that certificates for the shares will be ready for delivery in New York, New York, on , 1996, against payment therefor in immediately or about available funds.